 Secretions in Art, Design and Society

 Secretopia is an inquiry into human secretions through art, science and design.
 After exploring the potential of urine in The Pis’ Project, we decided to expand the programme to all sorts of human secretions.
 The Pis’ Project turned into Secretopia.
-In our talks, workshops, exhibitions and performances we consider bodily fluids in a multidisciplinary manner.
+In our events and blogs we consider bodily fluids in association with artists and organisations to explore them in a multidisciplinary manner.

 Gum: maybe money does grow on trees after all

 A lot of people chew every day, and even if you’re not a daily chewer, you have almost definitely tried it once.
 Gum can be found in pretty much every store that sells essential daily goods, but what has led to this cultural ubiquity?
 As there is a seemingly intrinsic instinct for humans to chew on…